 The viewing area extends into town too.
 Many people watched the fireworks from their homes near the canal in Lewes and other locations in town.
 Check out the photos below!

 Avoid the crowds on the beach if you have a birds-eye view in town or can spot a great viewing location on the drone pics below.

 The 2018 Fireworks were seen from many places in the City of Lewes, and beyond, besides the beach!

 Be creative and find your own perfect spot in town to avoid beach traffic!

 Parking is VERY Limited on Lewes Beach and parking laws will be enforced.
+Parking will be prohibited along Cape Henlopen drive this year.
 Park legally at the Ferry and stay for their viewing party!

 The Delaware River Bay Authority/Cape May Lewes Ferry will be partnering with us again this year by hosting a fireworks watching event with live entertainment from local favorite Glass Onion on the lawn at the Lewes Ferry Terminal.
 This is a family friendly event with face painting.
 Food and beverages are available on site.

 The Delaware State Police will be assisting with traffic management this year, which help the traffic flow.